toobstar/toobstar.github.io/content/posts/2023-10-01_risk_theory.md

 An initial hurdle is getting buy-in to an activity which appears to replicate existing processes for deciding what to work on.
 Many professions already consider risk in a deliberate way.
 Whether it's software engineering with methods of predicting time to complete a task, or how we conduct QA to find bugs.
 Or Product Managers undertaking customer interviews to validate need and A/B testing features to understand how they are used.
 Each of these processes (and many more) are fundamentally built around addressing *uncertain outcomes that would impact our objectives*.

-What we are trying to do at an enterprise risk level is more top-down than bottom-up.
+What I've tried to do at an enterprise risk level is to focus on a top-down view rather than a bottom-up one.
 If there is a sense that we are recreating existing processes to manage uncertainty then we've probably gone in to too much detail.
 Where there is motivation for it, it is possible to have functionally specific risk registers and have these roll-up to an enterprise level one.
 This also allows teams to utilise existing processes for managing uncertainty where they are well developed or to use a formal risk based approach otherwise.

 ### Outcomes